The Sexy Japanese Movie/TV Starlet and Me (Also Known As: The Formerly Famous TV Star-Lady at the Discount Grocery Store)

 But I digress.

 This isn't about my trend setting fashion pace or the house I live in or my neighborhood.
-It's about the Formerly Famous TV Lady I rendezvous with at OK Store once a week or so with.
+It's about the Formerly Famous Movie/TV Actress Lady I rendezvous with at OK Store once a week or so with.

 Like I said, I am always one of the first ones to get to OK Store when I go shopping.
 All the cash register ladies know who I am.
 I am a friendly guy and always say, "Good morning ladies!"